 A beautifully textured and delicious malted chocolate bundt cake.
 The cake is swirled with two differently flavoured and coloured batters giving additional interest when the cake is cut.
 One is chocolate and the other is Horlicks.

 I am so enamoured of both the look, texture and taste of my bundt cakes, that I reckon the recipe used must have become my signature bake.
-It always looks stunning, it can be marbled for extra effect or left plain and the flavourings are endless.
-When I was recently asked to make a birthday cake, a bundt immediately sprang to mind; I’m just surprised I haven’t used it for one before.
+It always looks stunning.
+You can marble it for extra effect or leave it plain and the flavourings are endless.
+When I was recently asked to make a birthday cake, a bundt immediately sprang to mind.
+I’m just surprised I haven’t used it for one before.
 Perhaps because it’s winter, Horlicks was also on my mind, or perhaps it’s just that I’m very keen on malty flavours.